top of page

 Program Management

-Jenaro Soto is the grants administrator for the UCDDC.
-Additionally, he is PhD student in Pharmaceutical Science program at the University of California, Irvine.
+Michael de la Cueva Tamanaha is the grants administrator for the UCDDC.
+Additionally, he is a Master's student in the Biological Science program at the University of California, Irvine.

 Test Tubes